MusashiKoujiro/Leizam-Mentorship-Program/README.md

 - [Lobster](https://lobste.rs/) - Similar to Hackernews

 ## Conclusion
-The above guide might be overwhelming, which is only natural.
+The above guide might be seem daunting at first, but everything is hard at first.
-However, don't get sidetracked with trying to go through all of the resources provided.
+Practise consistently and it won't seem unsurmountable anymore.

-My advise is to start from the beginning and work through the resources in order.
+However, don't get sidetracked by trying to go through all of the resources provided.

 Use one resource at a time and try not to fall into the trap of doing it all at the same time.

-Wish you luck on your journey.
+Best of luck on your journey!